hiyuantang/AC215_3H2B/README.md

 - To select travel preferences and submit the form, users can interact with dropdowns and date pickers in the UI.
 - The map visualizes the generated trip itinerary, showing location routes and travel recommendations.

-## Running Dockerfile
-Instructions for running the individual Dockerfile.
-- `cd` into the directory such as `data-versioning`, `dataset-creator`, `gemini-finetuner`, or `rag`
-- Make sure you have the perssion to run the file.
-You may - `chmod +x *.sh`
-- To run Dockerfile - `./docker-shell.sh`

-Instructions for running all the Dockerfile at once.
-- xxxxxxxxxx

 **Models container**
 - This container has scripts for model training, rag pipeline and inference